apache/doris/docs/en/docs/get-starting/get-starting.md

    Check whether the FE startup is successful

    > 1. Check whether the startup is successful, and whether there is a PaloFe process under the JPS command
    > 2. After the FE process is started, the metadata will be loaded first.
 Depending on the role of the FE, you will see transfer from UNKNOWN to MASTER/FOLLOWER/OBSERVER in the log.
-Finally, you will see the thrift server started log, and you can connect to FE through the mysql client, which means FE started successfully.
+Finally, you will see the thrift server started log, and you can connect to FE through the MySQL client, which means FE started successfully.
    > 3. You can also check whether the startup is successful through the following connection: http://fe_host:fe_http_port/api/bootstrap If it returns: {"status":"OK","msg":"Success"}, it means the startup is successful, and the rest , there may be a problem.
    > 4. Visit http://fe_host:fe_http_port in the external environment to check whether you can access the WebUI interface.
 The default login account is root and the password is empty.
    >